anirbanghoshsbi/Learning_Record/Learning_Record.md

 1. Tomorrow I need to complete part of the NLP week 4 theory.
 2. Work on my python skills : hackerrank 30 minutes.
 3. Work on creating a pseudocode on Superslomo.

+**Date : 22/09/2018 Time :24:00

+**Things I worked on :**
+1. Did a little revision on Coding esp. with respect to datascience.
+2. Revised the work on NLP in the last week.
+3. Completed part of the week 4 for nlp , expect to complete by today.

+**To Remember**:
+1. Work on python on Monday's.
+2. Work on CV/NLP on Tuesday's.
+3.Work on CV/NLP on Wednesday's.
+4. Work on ML on Thursday's.
+5. Friday and Saturday for Coding.[
+6. Sunday for Revision of what I did till Saturday.]
+7. On a day-to-day basis look to put _atleast four hours a day_.